Tangk

-Tangk is the fifth studio album by the British rock band Idles, released on 16 February 2024 through Partisan Records.
+Tangk is the fifth studio album by the British rock band Idles, released on 15 February 2024 through Partisan Records.
 It was produced by Nigel Godrich, Kenny Beats and the Idles member Mark Bowen.
 It was promoted with the singles "Dancer", "Grace" and "Gift Horse".
-It received positive reviews and is nominated at the 67th Annual Grammy Awards for Best Rock Album.
+It received positive reviews and was nominated at the 67th Annual Grammy Awards for Best Rock Album.

 Background and recording

 The vocalist, Joe Talbot, said that he "needed love" so he "made it.
 [He] gave love out to the world and it feels like magic.
 This is our album of gratitude and power.
 All love songs.
 All is love."
 Talbot said that he wanted to "make people dance" and "feel the love that [he] need[s] in life", as well as wanting to make the music "infectious in a way that makes people feel, not think" and be "part of something electric again".

 Tangk was Idles' first work with a major producer, Nigel Godrich, who is known for his work with Radiohead.
 The band members saw Godrich as among "the upper echelon" and had assumed they would never be able to create something of his calibre.
 However, Bowen said: "What we learned is that it's not that difficult to attain if you put work into it.
 We learned that there are no geniuses."
 Bowen said Godrich taught him how to use tape loops, distortion and delay in new ways to create textures.
 James Murphy and Nancy Whang of LCD Soundsystem contributed additional vocals on "Dancer".